 The “Erasing 76 Crimes” blog focuses on the human toll of 76 countries’ anti-gay laws and the struggle to repeal them.

 Editor/publisher: Colin Stewart

 Colin Stewart is a 40-year journalism veteran living in Southern California.
-After his retirement from paid newspaper work in 2012, he launched the Erasing 76 Crimes blog and helped with the Spirit of 76 campaign that assembled a multi-national team of 26 LGBT rights activists to advocate for change during the International AIDS Conference in Washington, D.C.
+After his retirement from paid newspaper work in 2012, he launched the Erasing 76 Crimes blog and helped with the Spirit of 76 campaign that assembled a multi-national team of 26 LGBTI rights activists to advocate for change during the International AIDS Conference in Washington, D.C., in July 2012.
 For more profile information, see Google Plus.
 Contact him via Twitter @colinstewart or @76crimes or by email to cestewart (at) cox.net or to stewacster (at) gmail.com.
 Mailing address: 21 Marseille, Laguna Niguel CA 92677 USA.

 Writer: Maurice Tomlinson